by Dr. C.H. Weaver M.D. 8/2022

 Bispecific antibody constructs represent an innovative immunotherapy approach that helps the body’s immune system target cancer cells and appears very promising for the treatment of multiple myeloma.
 Bispecific antibodies or BiTE which is short for "bispecific T cell engager" are antibodies with two arms.
 One arm of the drug attaches to a specific protein on the cancer cell.
 The other arm of the BiTE activates immune cells in the patient to kill the cancer cells.1

-Initial results evaluating REGN5458 were presented at the American Society of Hematology (ASH) Annual Meeting in December 2019 and updated in 2021.
+Initial results evaluating REGN5458 were presented at the American Society of Hematology Annual Meeting in December 2019 and were updated at the 2022 International Myeloma Society Annual Meeting.
 Several dose levels of REGN5458 were evaluated in refractory myeloma patients previously treated with a median of seven lines of prior systemic therapy, all of whom had failed CD38 antibody treatment.
 Responses were observed in 57% of patients, including 75% treated at the highest administered REGN5458 dose.

 - 8 months from the time of response, there was a 90% probability of being event-free (95% CI: 73%, 97%), defined by the absence of disease progression or death.
 The estimated median duration of response had not yet been reached at the time of data cutoff.